-- Review the year-end and interim financial statements and monitor the reporting process, including key judgements, estimates and assumptions and the presentation of significant transactions.
-Information on significant matters in relation to the financial statements that were considered by the Committee can be found on page 164 - Review the appropriateness of accounting policies and practices - Advise the Board on the Group's viability and going concern statements including the assumptions in plans, key risks considered, and the sensitivities tested.
-More information on the Committee's assessment of the Group's viability and going concern status can be found on pages 166 to 167 - Review the content of the Annual Report and Accounts and advise the Board on whether, taken as a whole, they are fair. balanced and understandable and provide the information necessary for shareholders to assess performance, the business model and strategy.
-The Group's strategy and business model are explained on pages 32 to 35 and 64 to 68 respectively
+- Review the year end and interim financial statements and monitor the reporting process. including key judgements, estimates and assumptions and the presentation of significant transactions.
+Information on significant matters in relation to the financial statements that were considered by the Committee can be found on page 172. - Review the appropriateness of accounting policies and practices. - Reviewed the Group's internal controls in relation to the financial reporting process.
+Further detail on our risk management and internal controls processes can be found on pages 178 and 179. - Advise the Board on the Group's viability and going concern statements including the assumptions in plans, key risks considered, and the sensitivities tested.
+More information on the Committee's assessment of the Group's viability and going concern status can be found on pages 88 to 89.

+- Review the content of the Annual Report and Accounts and advise the Board on whether, taken as a whole, they are fair, balanced and understandable and provide the information necessary for shareholders to assess performance. the business model and strategy.
+The Group's strategy and business model are explained on pages 35 to 38 and 9 to 11 respectively.